Pepi scores 2 more goals, lifts US over Jamaica in qualifier - WHIZ News

 “I felt like it’s coming,” he said of all the attention.
 “I don’t know if it’s too fast or if it’s too slow.
 I feel like it’s coming and whatever is going to come is going to come and I feel like I have to be ready for it.”

+Mexico dropped to second on goal difference after being held to a 1-1 draw by visiting Canada, which is third with six.
+Jorge Sanchez scored in the 21st minute for El Tri and Jonathan Osorio tied it in the 42nd.

-Honduras and Costa Rica have three points each after a 0-0 draw in San Pedro Sula.
-No. 59 Jamaica, which has not gone to the World Cup since 1998, has one point after four matches.
-El Salvador was home against Panama in a late game.
+Panama and El Salvador have five each after the Salvadorans won 1-0 at home on Enrico Hernández’s 37th-minute goal.
+Honduras and Costa Rica have three points following a 0-0 draw in San Pedro Sula.
+No. 59 Jamaica, which has not gone to the World Cup since 1998, has one point.

 Five more Americans made qualifying debuts, raising the total to 21 in four matches,

-“They were dead in the second half.”
-Aaronson said.
-“We tired them out because of the first half, then runs in behind.”
+“They were dead in the second half,” Aaronson said.
+“We tired them out because of the first half, the runs in behind.”

 Musah like Pepi is 18, and Aaronson, Musah and Dest are 20.
-The energy showed.
+Their energy showed.

 In the very first minute, Aaronson passed to Pepi who gave the ball to Paul Arriola breaking in.
 Kemar Lawrence pulled him down and was given a yellow card by referee Reon Radix of Grenada.